TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 Data Processing:
 It will collect Remote ID (RID) signals via onboard Bluetooth and Wi-Fi, scanning for FAA-compliant broadcasts.
 Extracted data—such as drone ID, location, velocity, and operator info—will be parsed and analyzed to ensure accurate detection and classification.

-Server and Website Hosting:
-Due to TTU Campus Police IT policies, the first detection unit’s central computer will locally host both the server and the monitoring website, ensuring data security and compliance.
-Other detection units will connect to this primary node, forming a unified network.

 Server Communication:
-The central unit will relay processed RID data to the local server for real-time website updates.
-Additional detection units will transmit their data via Ethernet to this central hub, supporting scalable, secure, and consistent campus-wide drone surveillance.
+The central computer will relay processed RID data to the server using Transmission Control Protocol (TCP) over an Ethernet connection, enabling real-time updates to the website.

 ## Specifications and Constraints